Gravitational Field and Gravitational Potential

 - License: See here

 We can see that both the gravitational potential and the magnitude of the gravitational field vector are continuous.
-If the gravitational potential were discontinuous at any point, the gradient of the potential (i.e., the magnitude of gravity) would be infinite at that point, which is physically implausible, so the potential function must be continuous at all points.
+If the gravitational potential were discontinuous at any point, the gradient of the potential at that point, i.e., the magnitude of gravity, would become infinite, which is not physically reasonable, so the potential function must be continuous at all points.
 However, the derivative of the gravitational field vector is discontinuous at the inner and outer surfaces of the shell.

 Example: Galactic Rotation Curves

-According to astronomical observations, the observable mass in many spiral galaxies that rotate around their centers, such as our Milky Way or the Andromeda galaxy, is mostly concentrated near the central region.
-However, as can be seen in the following graph, the orbital velocities of masses in these spiral galaxies significantly disagree with the theoretical predictions based on the observable mass distribution and remain nearly constant beyond a certain distance.
+According to astronomical observations, in many spiral galaxies that rotate about their centers, such as the Milky Way and Andromeda Galaxy, most of the observable mass is concentrated near the center.
+However, the orbital velocities of masses in these spiral galaxies greatly disagree with theoretically predicted values based on the observable mass distribution, as can be seen in the following graph, and remain nearly constant beyond a certain distance.

 Image source